telerik/blazor-docs/components/menu/show-hide-behavior.md

 > Changing the `ShowOn` & `HideOn` values dynamically at runtime is not supported at this stage.

->caption Explore the show and hide events of the Menu
+>caption Explore the show and hide behavior of the Menu items

 ````CSHTML
 @* Setting `ShowOn` and `HideOn` is not mandatory.
 The default values are `MenuShowEvent.MouseEnter` & `MenuHideEvent.MouseLeave`. *@